rasensuihei/mc-macros/README.md

 The template string is processed when the command macro is output, so if you give a ``define`` value to a parameter that internally processes the value in the macro, you will get unexpected results.

 ### require
-Macro modules can be added for each input file.
+You can add macro modules for each input file.

 ```mcfunction
 require mymacros